Keano20/City-Explorer/README.md

 3. Copy your API key and open the apiCall.js folder.

-4. Paste your API key into the empty quotation marks after 'x-rapidapi-key'.
+4. Paste your API key into the empty quotation marks after 'x-rapidapi-key' and save the file.

 5. The application should now be up and running.